MicrosoftDocs/fabric-docs/docs/database/mirrored-database/azure-sql-database-limitations.md

     - **geometry**
     - **geography**
 - Column names for a SQL table cannot contain spaces nor the following characters: `space` `,` `;` `{` `}` `(` `)` `\n` `\t` `=`.
-- The following column level data definition language (DDL) operations is not yet supported on source tables that are being actively mirrored.
+- The following column level data definition language (DDL) operation is not yet supported on source tables that are being actively mirrored.
     - Rename column (`sp_rename`)

 ## Warehouse limitations